 Next challenge is getting them into the actual coworking space, well that bit isn’t that difficult – simply go in and leave them there!
 Sure, you might need permission to get into the building but even if you do then just explain that they are free and that you are leaving them there as a promo and the chances are the receptionist will happily take them from you and they’ll take them themselves to the kitchenette area.
 And, if they don’t then who cares, move onto the next friendly place.

 Heck, every time you go to a meeting you can leave two or three of them as a gift if you’re trying to get a new marketing or SEO client for example of trying to close a lead.

-A further twist or refinement to this hack could be to add a QR code that would send the lead to a purposely made landing page (of course with a high resolution of a coffee mug) with a CTA.
-This will easily measure your results of this offline campaign.
-Remember, you get one client and your investment of $50 suddenly looks pretty damn awesome.
+A further twist or refinement to this hack may be to include a QR code that directs the lead to a specifically designed landing page (of course with a high resolution of a coffee mug) with a CTA.
+This will allow you to quickly track the outcomes of your offline campaign.
+Remember, if you just get one customer, your $50 investment looks pretty darn good.

 Take a chance.
 Please let me know if you apply this growth hack; I’d love to hear how well it works in practice!

 BuiltWith, which I use via its' Chrome browser extension is a useful tool.
 Why?
 Because you can see what tech a website is using.
 The types of data you can find out about include: Their...